hipponot/saga-soa/human-notes/use-tsup.md

 No need to update all existing imports
 Implementation Steps:
-Update packages/typescript-config/base.json to include the bundler-friendly settings Update packages/core-api/tsconfig.json to extend the updated base config Add tsup as a build tool for core-api
+Update packages/typescript-config/base.json to include the bundler-friendly settings Update packages/api-core/tsconfig.json to extend the updated base config Add tsup as a build tool for api-core
-Create tsup.config.ts for the core-api package
+Create tsup.config.ts for the api-core package
 Update package.json to use tsup instead of tsc
 Rebuild and test